-&lt;sup>49 An intimate search or strip search is not permitted
+&lt;sup>48 An intimate search or strip search is not permitted

-- 63. A copy of a record made at the time should immediately be given to the person who has been searched.
-If a record is not made at the time the person should be told of the reasons and also how they can apply for a copy of the record once it is made.
-The appropriate officer should ask for the name, address and date of birth of the person searched, but there is no obligation on a person to provide these details and no power of detention if the person is unwilling to do so. - 64.
-Unless it is impracticable to do so or it would jeopardise a wider ongoing operation or investigation, the following information should always be included in the search record even if the person does not wish to provide any personal details: - the name, address and date of birth of the person searched (if provided) and, in appropriate cases, his estimated height, weight, build, clothing and distinguishing features; - a note of the person's self defined ethnic background (if provided); - the date, time, duration and place that the person was first detained; - the date, time and place the person was searched (if different); - the grounds for conducting the search (and of the prior justice of the peace or senior officer approval given).
-If a search is conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (for example seizure of property, no further action); - a list/description of seized property (if any) preferably signed by the person; - details of any damage or injury caused during the search and the circumstances in which it was caused; - the identity of the appropriate officer or other identifier (subject to paragraph 6); and - any other relevant information (if any). - 65.
-A record is required for each person searched.
+• any other relevant information (if any).

+65. A record is required for each person searched.
 The record of the grounds for making a search should explain, with sufficient detail, the reasons for suspecting the person concerned was carrying property that may be seized by reference to his behaviour and/or other circumstances.
-If a person is detained with a view to performing a search, but the search is not carried out due to the grounds for suspicion being eliminated as a result of speaking to any person, a record should still be made. - 66.
-When an appropriate officer makes a record of the stop electronically and is unable to produce a copy of the form at the time, the appropriate officer should explain how the person can obtain a full copy of the record of the stop or search and give the person a receipt which contains: - a unique reference number and guidance on how to obtain a full copy of the report; - the name of the appropriate officer who carried out the stop or search (subject to paragraph 6); and
+If a person is detained with a view to performing a search, but the search is not carried out due to the grounds for suspicion being eliminated as a result of speaking to any person, a record should still be made.

+66. When an officer makes a record of the stop electronically and is unable to produce a copy of the form at the time, the officer should explain how the person can obtain a full copy of the record of the stop or search and give the person a receipt which contains:

+- a unique reference number and guidance on how to obtain a full copy of the report; - the name of the officer who carried out the stop or search (subject to paragraph 6); and - the power used to detain and search him.

-- the power used to detain and search him. - 67.
-In the case of searches undertaken by police officers the record of the search should be made, copied or referred to in the search register.
-In the case of searches undertaken by other appropriate officers the record of the search should be maintained in a suitable form. - 68.
-In order to promote public confidence in the use of the powers, bodies using these powers should make the records available (anonymised if required) to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.
+67. A record of the search should be maintained in a suitable form.

+68. In order to promote public confidence in the use of the powers, bodies using these powers should make the records available (anonymised if required) to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.
 If applicable, records of the search of premises may also be made available.